sodiboo/niri-flake/docs.md

 - type: `null or boolean`
 - default: `null`

-Takes effect only when the window is on an output with [`outputs.*.variable-refresh-rate`](#programsnirisettingsoutputsvariable-refresh-rate) set to `"on-demand"`.
+Takes effect only when the window is on an output with [`outputs.<name>.variable-refresh-rate`](#programsnirisettingsoutputsnamevariable-refresh-rate) set to `"on-demand"`.
 If the final value of this field is true, then the output will enable variable refresh rate when this window is present on it.

 ## `programs.niri.settings.window-rules.*.scroll-factor`